kirpnlbr/kirpnlbr/README.md

 ## Creative with a multipotentiality bent 👩‍💻
 Hi!
-I'm Kir, Head of Design at [Lyon](https://trylyon.com/) and a freshman at [Ateneo de Manila University](https://www.ateneo.edu/) studying BS Management Information Systems.
+I'm Kir, the Head of Design at [Lyon](https://trylyon.com/) and a freshman at [Ateneo de Manila University](https://www.ateneo.edu/) studying BS Management Information Systems.

 In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a student leader and creative.